 Security overview

 Security is paramount at Balance.
-Shipping secure and reliable software is a top priority and a key feature.
+Shipping secure and reliable software is not just our top priority but also a key feature.
 Here is an overview of our security practices at Balance.

 Your financial data is secure

-First, please note that we only have read-only access to your financial data.
+We have read-only access to your financial data.
 In other words, we cannot debit, credit, or transfer money to and from your account.
-Second, we do not have access to your banking credentials.
+Balance does not store or have access to banking credentials.
 We cannot obtain them, we do not need them, and we do not store them.
-We use a trusted partner, Plaid, to provide us with your financial data.
+We use a trusted partner, Plaid, as our data aggregator to provide financial data securely.

 Your data is protected

-Sensitive and private information stored in our databases is encrypted and only accessible using a master key.
-This means that if someone were to obtain the database, they would not be able to read your private data.
+Sensitive and private information stored in our databases is encrypted and only accessible using a secret key.
+This means that if someone were to obtain access to the database, they would not be able to read any private data.
 However, they would be able to read the metadata, which is considered non-sensitive.
 In addition to the database being encrypted at-work, it is also encrypted when at-rest.
 This means that any backups of the database are encrypted and only accessible to system administrators.
 Lastly, whenever your data is in transit between you and us, everything is encrypted, and sent using HTTPS.

 Your data is yours